For best experience please turn on javascript and use a modern browser!

 Often, the IND can use the same biometrics which you provided to them the first time you applied for a permit.
 In some cases, though, the IND will require for you to provide your biometrics again for them to be able to produce your extended permit.

 You can check if the IND needs your biometrics again by logging into your MyIND portal with your DigiD and checking the status of your extended permit there once the Immigration office has informed you that your extension application has been approved.
 If needed, please make an appointment to provide your biometrics again.
-You may provide your biometrics at any of the location in the Netherlands with a bookable time slot but you will only be able to collect your permit card at the IND office in Amsterdam.
+You may provide your biometrics at any of the location in the Netherlands with a bookable time slot, but you will only be able to collect your permit card at the IND office in Amsterdam.

-• Step 7: Collect your residence permit
+• Step 8: Collect your residence permit

-Updated 2 April 2024:
+Updated 25 June 2024:

 Instructions for all incoming non-EU students starting/returning in September 2024 that will apply/have applied for a residence permit for the purpose of study: